jovsa/jovsa.github.io/_posts/2022-01-10-notes-3-act-story-structure.md

   * What would it take to make television feel like superbowl ever day?
 [Shishir](https://youtu.be/lbfu6u0EIOE?t=1102)
 * State the solution and walk them though.
 Should be a pitty twitter quote

+---
+Chamath

+* hook = catchphrase or short story
+* How it extend to our world (or the problem that you are trying to solve).
+  * Keep on extending on multiple cases.
+* Key insight:
+  * How this relates to key players
+  * This is the "first" step in something bigger
+* Examples
+* Counter Example
+* Restate insight
+* How this is usefull to think.

+---

 [Eigenquestions: The Art of Framing Problems](https://coda.io/@shishir/eigenquestions-the-art-of-framing-problems)
 * Code Open